kcenon/thread_system/docs/patterns.md

 3. **Avoid overengineering**: Use the simplest concurrency pattern that meets your needs
 4. **Monitor and measure**: Always validate the performance benefits of your threading design
 5. **Handle errors**: Always check return values and handle errors properly
-6. **Debug methodically**: Use logs, debuggers, and thread sanitizers to identify issues
+6. **Debug methodically**: Use diagnostics, debuggers, and thread sanitizers to identify issues
+7. **Keep it modular**: Design your system to work with or without external logging/monitoring

 By following these guidelines, you can create robust, efficient, and maintainable concurrent applications with Thread System.